purton-tech/cloak/www/content/blog/i-built-startup-in-rust/index.md

 Here's some learning curves you could go up that will probably be useful for 10 years or more.

-* Kubernetes.
+* _Kubernetes_.
 Learn one way to deploy an application and learn it well. re-use across cloud providers.
-* Docker.
+* _Docker_.
 The way to package a binary and make it work anywhere.
-* Postgres.
+* _Postgres_.
 If you learned Postgres back in the early 90's your probably happy with that investment.
-* Pulumi.
+* _Pulumi_.
 Infrastructure as code.
-* HTML, CSS and Typescript.
+* _HTML_, _CSS_ and _Typescript_.

 If you're looking for something new to learn and you don't have one of the above, maybe it's time.